ibm-aws/openshift-cfn/README.md

 # Red Hat OpenShift

-[Red Hat OpenShift] OpenShift Container Platform is a platform for developing and running containerized applications.
+Red Hat OpenShift Container Platform is a platform for developing and running containerized applications.
 It is designed to allow applications and the data centers that support them to expand from just a few machines and applications to thousands of machines that serve millions of clients.

 This repository contains automated scripts/deployment steps to get you started on Red Hat OpenShift deployed as managed or self platforms.